 Suffering a severe injury is disruptive, inconvenient, and expensive.
 If someone else’s negligence contributed to the accident that caused your injury, you could seek monetary damages from the negligent parties.
 They have a legal obligation to pay your medical costs and lost income, and make up for any future impacts that the injury might have on your health or earning capacity.

-If you sustained an injury in an accident, seek advice from a Brooklyn personal injury lawyer from StolzenbergCortelli, LLP right away.
+If you sustained an injury in an accident, or you lost a family member due to a wrongful death, seek advice from a Brooklyn personal injury lawyer from StolzenbergCortelli, LLP right away.
 An experienced attorney could explain your legal alternatives and help you determine the best way to get compensated for your losses.

 In general, an individual in New York has three years from the date of the incident to file a lawsuit seeking damages for personal injuries – this timeline is called the statute of limitations.
 However, some exceptions to the law might require them to file sooner, and some could extend the deadline for action.
 Always consult with an experienced Brooklyn injury attorney, such as StolzenbergCortelli, LLP, to preserve the right to seek damages in court.